Manhattan University: Athletics

-Manhattan College fields 19 Division–I athletic teams for men and women, including basketball, golf, soccer, baseball and softball, lacrosse, volleyball, and rowing.
+Manhattan University fields 19 Division–I athletic teams for men and women, including basketball, golf, soccer, baseball and softball, lacrosse, volleyball, and rowing.
 The school's men's sports teams are called the Jaspers; women's teams are known as the Lady Jaspers.
 Historically track and field has been the school's strongest sport.
 Manhattan is a member of the Metro Atlantic Athletic Conference (MAAC).

 In the modern era, basketball is the most popular sport at the institution.
-The current coach is Steve Masiello who has been with Manhattan since 2011 as head coach.
-During the 2013–2014 season, the Jaspers beat Iona in the MAAC Conference Final and went on to play the University of Louisville in the first round of the NCAA tournament in a controversial game where Masiello was set up to face his old mentor Rick Pitino.
-During the 2014–2015 season, the Jaspers again defeated Iona in the MAAC Conference Final to earn their second straight trip to the NCAA tournament, where they lost to Hampton University in the play-in game, or first round.
+The current coach is John Gallagher who was named head coach in March 2023.

-The Manhattan College Track and Field program is the richest athletic tradition at the institution, amassing a total of 31 out of a possible 32 MAAC Indoor/Outdoor Track titles.
-In 1973, Manhattan College won the Indoor NCAA Championship along with setting a new world record in the distance medley relay.
+The Manhattan University Track and Field program is the richest athletic tradition at the institution, amassing a total of 31 out of a possible 32 MAAC Indoor/Outdoor Track titles.
+In 1973, Manhattan University won the Indoor NCAA Championship along with setting a new world record in the distance medley relay.
 Manhattan was also home to former American Record holder in the 5,000m Matthew Centrowitz Sr. The Program was run by legendary coach/runner Fred Dwyer who ran an astounding 4:00.8 mile while at his time at Villanova University.
 Manhattan still remains a power house on the east coast as one of the top programs around, under the direction of Dan Mecca.

 The college annually played the New York Giants in the late 1880s and into the 1890s at the Polo Grounds and Manhattan is credited by the Baseball Hall of Fame with the practice of the "seventh inning stretch" spreading from there into major league baseball.
 It is written in the Baseball Hall of Fame that "During one particularly warm and humid day when Manhattan College was playing a semi-pro baseball team called the Metropolitans, Brother Jasper noticed the Manhattan students were becoming restless and edgy as Manhattan came to bat in the seventh inning of a close game.
 To relieve the tension, Brother Jasper called time-out and told the students to stand up and stretch for a few minutes until the game resumed."

-Luis Castro, a Manhattan College alumnus, was the first Latin American-born player to play in Major League Baseball in the United States.
+Luis Castro, a Manhattan University alumnus, was the first Latin American-born player to play in Major League Baseball in the United States.